MikeD123/MakerDAO-v3---Thoughts/README.md

 ### Q: So what do oracles do then?

    A: They're piping in the price, from *eligible* exchanges which have been voted in by MKR holders.
 E.g. Coinbase, Kraken, Gemini, Bitfinex, Binance, whoever.
 Messari "Real 10" perhaps?
+Or whatever.
+The agreeance should be whether it is top of the orderbook, 100 order, 1000 USD order?
+Etc...

-## Stability fee
+## 🏆 Stability fee

 Relatively straight forward.
 We're going to find the gap between the two price feeds.
 On-chain price discovery of DAI/ETH and compare against USD/ETH price feeds from oracles.